SATR: Zero-Shot Semantic Segmentation of 3D Shapes: Experiments

 \subsection{Experimental Setup}

 \best{Datasets and splits.} We evaluate the zero-shot performance on our proposed FAUST \cite{FAUST} benchmark and on the ShapeNetPart ~\cite{Yi16} dataset.
 For the FAUST dataset, we use all of the 100 scans available.
 We manually collected the coarse and fine-grained annotations in the following way.
 First, we manually annotate the registered mesh of one human scan as shown in \Cref{fig:benchmark} using vertex paint in Blender \cite{Blender}.
 Since we have access to the FAUST mesh correspondences, we are able to transfer our annotations to all other scans.
-We then re-mesh each of the human scans independently to contain around 20K triangular faces.
+We then re-mesh each human scan independently to contain around 20K triangular faces.
 To generate annotations for these re-meshed scans, we assign the label of each vertex to the label of the nearest vertex before remeshing.
-For the ShapeNetPart dataset, it contains 16 object categories and 50 annotated parts for 31,963 shapes from the ShapeNet \cite{ShapeNet} dataset.
-We use the official test split of the ShapeNetPart dataset for all 16 categories.
+For the ShapeNetPart dataset \cite{Yi16}, it contains 16 object categories and 50 annotated parts for shapes from the ShapeNet \cite{ShapeNet} dataset.
+We use all of the 2460 labeled shapes of the ShapeNetPart dataset provided by \cite{Kalogerakis20163DSS}, where the point labels are transferred to mesh polygon labels via a nearest neighbors approach combined with graph cuts.
+The meshes in ShapeNetPart have triangular faces that are very large, covering a large portion of the mesh surface.
+For this reason, during model inference, we provide re-meshed ShapeNetPart shapes as input, where each mesh contains at most 30K triangular faces.
+We use the Isotropic Explicit Remeshing algorithm \cite{Hoppe1993MeshO} provided by MeshLab \cite{LocalChapterEvents:ItalChap:ItalianChapConf2008:129-136} to do the re-meshing.
+During the evaluation, we transferred the predicted face labels back to the original ShapeNetPart shapes. \Cref{fig:teaser} includes examples from the TextANIMAR \cite{le2023textanimar}, Objaverse \cite{Deitke2022ObjaverseAU}, and TOSCA \cite{Bronstein2009NumericalGO} datasets.

 \best{Metrics.} We use the semantic segmentation mIoU as described in \cite{PartNet}.
 We first calculate the mIoU for each part category across all the test shapes and then compute for each object category the average of the part mIoU.